 A sticky session proxy and its operation are very similar to those of a rotating one.

 Sticky session proxies keep the same session open for a longer period than rotating sessions, which start a new connection for each demand.
-Instead, it will hold each IP address for a predetermined length of time before it rotates to the next one.
+Instead, it will hold each IP address for a predetermined length of time before rotating to the next one.
 For example, the session duration could be ten or fifteen minutes long, depending on the provider.

 Additionally, if the exit node your request is routed through goes down, the system will choose a new device and IP address for the session, thereby ending it prematurely.